-- Your parts are being produced in bulk over the reading week, therefore there is no grace period on part submissions - THE RULES ARE DIFFERENT FROM LAST YEAR'S CLASS.
+- Your parts are being produced in bulk over the reading week, therefore there is no grace period on part submissions - If you miss the deadline you will need to produce parts with your own, nondepartment resources - THE RULES ARE DIFFERENT FROM LAST YEAR'S CLASS.
 READ ALL DOCUMENTATION CAREFULLY. - A full rules document will be posted on Avenue. - Your task is to build a part for a standardized robot to complete the specified task using the resources provided.